dib-lab/2020-paper-sourmash-gather/manuscript.md

 (`-x sr`).

-The hybrid selection and mapping pipeline using the rank-ordered min-set-cov results was implemented in the `subtract_gather.py` script that is part of the genome-grist package.
+The hybrid selection and mapping pipeline using the rank-ordered min-set-cov results was implemented in the `subtract_gather.py` script in the genome-grist package.

 The complete workflow, from metagenome download to taxonomic analysis and iterative mapping, is implemented in the genome-grist package